 Why are courses like DFM/ADFM are so popular?

-There are very few institutes in India who are offering courses in Share Market and Stock Market at the graduation or postgraduation level.
+There are very few stock market institutes in India who are offering courses in Share Market and Stock Market at the graduation or postgraduation level.
 This is well-accepted course by the industry and one of its kind professional and skill-oriented programme after 10+2

 It is mandatory for dealers to clear the exams.
 There is a prescribed syllabus for Share Trading Courses.
 Share Market Courses are designed in a fashion and contents of stock trading courses are of the nature to make a better understanding of dealer on the subject.